kredati/cin2999f21/syllabus.md

 * Discuss major advising and program goals with the class and their supervisor, including (but not limited to) exams, publishing, conferences, and possible dissertation projects.
 * Gain critical familiarity with all parts of academic life, including research (publishing, conferences, grants, writing), teaching, and service.
 * Encounter and discuss all major milestones of the academic career path up to tenure.
+* Begin thinking about alternatives to the professorial–academic career path.
 * Read the work of, and engage in conversation with, a substantial number of CSI faculty.
 * Develop awareness of themselves as writers and of their research, writing, and revising process.
 * Revise one term paper from their first year coursework into a fully-realized conference paper.
 * In the course of revising this paper, gain familiarity with one set of methods for understanding and revising academic writing.

 ### Coursework & marks
 This course is pass/fail.
-To gain a passing mark, students must complete, to my satisfaction, all assignments in the course by their stated deadline.
+To gain a passing mark, students must complete, to my satisfaction, all assignments in the course by their stated deadline, and absolutely not later than the end of term, to be turned in a work portfolio not later than December 9, 2021.
 In other words: almost all of this is process-based; do the things in good faith, trust the process, pass the course.

 The reading for this course has a different status than in other sorts of coursework.
 Please do the reading carefully, but not exactingly; I would not ask you to do it if I didn’t think it important.
 By the same token, some of the reading is there to be a resource to you as you develop your practice and in later stages of the program.
 I will do my best to guide you in the kind of reading I expect.